kailash199407/Online-Customer-Behaviour/README.md

 -Applied Ensemble techniques like Bagging and Boosting to increase accuracy and efficiency and reduce Bias and Variance Errors

-- Performed Feature Engineering to bring out the most important features that influence the model ( The most important features that determine if a customer would buy a product or not)
+-Performed Feature Engineering to bring out the most important features that influence the model ( The most important features that determine if a customer would buy a product or not)

 -Gave business insights to stakeholder from model analysis and prediction.